Advertiser Disclosure

 Recommendations For CBD Merchant Accounts

-If you are a CBD merchant, it is essential to choose a reputable and reliable payment processor.
-We recommend choosing a processor that has experience working with CBD merchants and provides fair prices and honest service.
+If you are a CBD merchant, choosing a reputable and reliable payment processor is essential.
+We recommend choosing a processor with experience working with CBD merchants and providing fair prices and honest service.
 However, due to the high-risk nature of the industry, expect to be assigned a high-risk merchant account with additional restrictions and high processing rates.
 When obtaining a quote from any provider, discuss the restrictions they impose.

 How To Choose A Provider For CBD Payment Processing